andyatkinson/andyatkinson.github.io/_posts/2024-01-24-PostgreSQL-rows-removed-by-filter-meaning.md

 ## Additional information about "Rows removed by filter"
 Is this figure an exact value?
 Well, it could be.

-PgMustard describes it thusly: <https://www.pgmustard.com/docs/explain/rows-removed-by-filter>
+The [PgMustard Glossary](https://www.pgmustard.com/docs/explain/rows-removed-by-filter) explains it as:

 > This is a per-loop average.

 What does this mean?
-If more than one loop was used for the plan node (`loops=2` or more), our plan node was a Seq Scan, then the "Rows Removed" is an average among the loops.
+If more than one loop was used for the plan node (e.g. `loops=2` or greater), for example like in the Seq Scan node here, then "Rows Removed by Filter" is an average value among the loops.

-For example in one loop if 10 rows were removed, then 30 in a second, we'd expect to see 20 as an average of the two loops.
+For example, if one loop removed 10 rows, and another removed 30 rows, we'd expect to see a value of 20 as the average of the two loops.

-However, when there’s one loop (`loops=1`), then the figure is an average of one loop, or in other words should be the exact number of rows that were processed and discarded.
+However, when there’s one loop (`loops=1`), the figure is the average of *one* loop, meaning it's the exact number of rows that were processed and removed.

 ## Other Tidbits
 - The [PostgreSQL EXPLAIN documentation](https://www.postgresql.org/docs/current/using-explain.html) describes how "rows removed by filter" appears only when `ANALYZE` is added to `EXPLAIN`.
-When `EXPLAIN` is used on it’s own, we see a plan estimate and no "Rows Removed" information.
-- Rows Removed Applies for filter conditions like a `WHERE` clause, but can also be added for conditions on a `JOIN` node
+- "Rows Removed by Filter" Applies for filter conditions like a `WHERE` clause, but can also be added for conditions on a `JOIN` node
-- Rows Removed information appears when *at least one row is scanned for evaluation*, or a "potential join pair" (for join nodes) when rows were discarded by the filter condition
+- "Rows Removed by Filter" information appears when *at least one row is scanned for evaluation*, or a "potential join pair" (for join nodes) when rows were discarded by the filter condition
+- Michael C. notes that using `ORDER BY`, commonly used with `LIMIT`, can produce more predictable planning results.
+See here: <https://twitter.com/Xof/status/1413542818673577987>
+- Michael also noted that when "Rows Returned by Filter" is an average, it's rounded to the nearest integer

 ## Takeaways
-- For Sequential Scans when a `LIMIT 1` is used, Rows Removed *may* equal "one less" than the total row count, or it may not.
-You'll need to look at the access method, whether the query has a limit, and there may be an "early" match resulting in less "Rows Removed" than expected.
+- For Sequential Scans when `LIMIT 1` is used, "Rows Removed by Filter" *may* be "one less" than the total row count or it may not.
+Since there's a `LIMIT 1`, there may be an "early match" resulting in fewer "Rows Removed by Filter" than expected.
-- When viewing "Rows Removed," check whether the plan node had more than one loop.
-When there’s more than one loop, the number that’s returned is an average among all the loops.
+- When viewing "Rows Removed by Filter" check whether the plan node had more than one loop.
+When there’s more than one loop, the number that’s returned is an average from all loops.
-- When working on performance optimization, a high amount of rows removed indicates an optimization opportunity.
-There's likely a helpful index, or an index could be made more selective using an expression.
-Generally the goal is to access fewer pages/buffers, resulting in less latency, achieving a faster execution time.
+- When working on performance optimization, a high *proportion* of rows removed indicates an optimization opportunity.
+There's likely a helpful index that's missing, or an existing index could be made more selective with an expression.
+Generally the goal is to access fewer pages/buffers, reducing latency, and achieving a faster execution time.

+## Thank You
+A special thank you to Michael Christofides, founder of [PgMustard](https://www.pgmustard.com), for reviewing an earlier draft of this post.

 Thanks for reading!